acuminous/filby/README.md

 Stops polling the database for notifications, and waits for any inflight notifications to complete.

 #### filby.subscribe&lt;T&gt;(event: string, handler: (notification: T&lt;T&gt;) => Promise&lt;void&gt;): void
 Under the hood, Filby uses [eventemitter2](https://www.npmjs.com/package/eventemitter2) which unlike node's EventEmitter, supports asynchronous events.
-You can use these to listen for change notifications and perform of asynchronous tasks like making an HTTP request for a webhook.
-The event name is user defined and must be specified in the Hook [Data Definition](#data-definition).
+You can use these to listen for hooks and perform of asynchronous tasks like making an HTTP request for a webhook.
+The hook name is user defined and must be specified in the Hook [Data Definition](#data-definition).
 The sole callback parameter is the Notification context (see the TypeScript definitions), e.g.

 ```js
 filby.subscribe('VAT Rate changed', async (notification) => {